GDSLLC/utilities-package/README.md

 # Notes

-assumes to be running in Python 3.6.7 on ubuntu 18.04
+assumes to be running in the system's default Python 3.6.7 on ubuntu 18.04

 # Development